 As an older dog, Roo began developing soreness in her body and became reactive to other dogs.
 A friend of mine suggested “Tellington TTouch” to help ease the stress of my journey with Roo.
 A local TTouch specialist, Debby Potts, taught me the basics of TTouch.
 The change was amazing, and after training to be a practitioner, Debby and I created The Integrated Animal, LLC. in 2000.
 So began my new career helping people and their animals.

-At the age of 12, Roo underwent surgery to have a tumor removed.
-I had heard about something called “animal communication” and hired a communicator to speak with Roo on how she was feeling and her treatment options.
+When, at the age of 12, Roo underwent surgery to have a tumor removed, I hired an animal communicator to speak with Roo about how she was feeling and her treatment options.
 The results were remarkable!
 Confounding my rational and academically oriented mind, I decided to learn the art of animal communication myself.
 I assumed that learning animal communication would merely be a matter of applying myself to a rigorous program of meditation and study.
 How hard could it be to talk to animals?
 As it turned out, it was very hard for me.